Opendoor Technologies Inc. (OPEN) Shares Down Despite Recent Market Volatility

 Citigroup gave a rating of “Neutral” to OPEN, setting the target price at $1.50 in the report published on December 13th of the previous year.

-During the last 5 trading sessions, OPEN fell by -22.22%, which changed the moving average for the period of 200-days by -82.42% in comparison to the 20-day moving average, which settled at $1.6960.
-In addition, Opendoor Technologies Inc. saw 2.59% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, OPEN rose by +19.05%, which changed the moving average for the period of 200-days by -78.46% in comparison to the 20-day moving average, which settled at $1.5697.
+In addition, Opendoor Technologies Inc. saw 34.91% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading